 How does it work?

 2. Follow this simple rule: If it grows, it goes!
-Collect food scraps and other accepted materials in the container you received, a kitchen bin or other convenient container.
+Collect food scraps and other accepted materials in either the container you receive, a kitchen bin or other convenient container.
 Containers can be lined with a Biodegradable Products Institute (BPI) certified compostable bag.
 Please, if you are using liner it's critical to use only bags with the BPI logo, or a paper bag.
 No lining is necessary, and regular plastic shopping bags are NOT allowed.

-3. Take the full container to a Davidson food waste drop-off site, unlock the cart with the code you received in your registration confirmation, and empty your container.
+3. Take the full container to any of the Davidson food waste drop-off sites listed below, unlock the cart with the code you receive in your registration confirmation, and empty your container into the bin.

-4. Crown Town Compost will collect all material in the food waste at the drop-off sites on a weekly basis.
-They process the waste into compost, some of which will be returned to the Town of Davidson for community projects such as landscaping at Beaty Park.
+4. Crown Town Compost will collect all the food waste at the drop-off sites on a weekly basis.
+They process the waste into finished compost, some of which is then returned to Davidson for community projects such as landscaping at Beaty Park.

 Where are the food waste drop-off sites?

-The five locations around town and open 24 hours, seven days per week, as follows:
+The following locations are open 24 hours, seven days per week:

-- Davidson Parks & Recreation Department: 865 South Street
+- Davidson Town Hall & Community Center: 251 South Street

 - Ada Jenkins Center: 212 Gamble Street